 Regularly check fluid level in the power steering and hydraulic cooling fan reservoir.
-The oil reservoir is the large canister located between the fan assembly and the engine.
-Add only 10W-30 motor oil as necessary to maintain the correct dipstick reading, depending on fluid/engine temperature.
+The oil reservoir is the large canister located right rear engine compartment.
+Add only Rando (Texaco) HD32 oil as necessary to maintain the correct dipstick reading, depending on fluid/engine temperature.
 (Note that dipstick is attached to the bolt on top of the reservoir).
 If the fluid is at normal operating temperature ... about 150 degrees, and hot to touch ... the dipstick should indicate 1/2 to 3/4 full.
 If engine cool, fluid level should read about 1/2 full.

-The hydraulic fluid used in this unit is 10W-30 Motor Oil.
+The hydraulic fluid used in this unit is Rando (Texaco) HD32 Oil.
 Do not use conventional power steering fluid or the pump may be damaged.
-Filter oil through a 10 micron filter or install a new Parker filter, run engine with fan on at idle for 10 to 15 minutes.
-Replace Parker filter.
+Filter oil through a 10 micron filter, run engine with fan on at idle for 10 to 15 minutes.
+Replace filter in hydraulic reservoir.
 Run engine and fan again.
 Check reservoir and add oil as necessary.